 Human Papillomavirus (HPV)

 HPV is a group of more than 200 viruses, and at least a dozen of them can cause cancer.
-HPV can spread during vaginal or anal sex.
+HPV can spread during vaginal or anal intercourse and oral sex.

 HPV often goes away on its own and doesn't cause any health problems.
 Some people stay infected, though.
 If they have the HPV that causes cancer, it can lead to cancers of the cervix, vulva, vagina, penis, anus, tonsils, or tongue.

 HPV vaccines can keep you from getting infected with the virus.
-Health officials recommend them for everyone through age 26 if they have not been vaccinated previously.
+Health officials recommend them for everyone from ages 9 to 26 if they have not been vaccinated previously.
 There is a vaccine approved by the FDA for age 27-45 but you should discuss with your doctor if this vaccine is appropriate for you.

 Human Immunodeficiency Virus Type 1 (HIV-1, or HIV)